avanijadeja/react_portfolio/README.md

 - Create React application using command - npx create-react-app my-app.

-- using npm install install all packages for application.
+- using npm install -  install all packages for application.

-- using command npm run start, user can run this application on browser.
+- using command npm run start -  user can run this application in the browser.

 # Usage